keithstellyes/mtg-lookup/README.md

 The syntax is simple: {SQLite column name} to be replaced by it.
 See the examples examples-of-custom-card-output/ folder for examples.
-Currently, lists are stored as ; separated lists with ; at each end, so readability isn't perfect.
-It'll be fixed later on.
+Currently, lists are stored as ; separated lists with ; at each end, meaning, putting in {FORMAT}
+will output an ugly list with semi-colons between the elements and at the beginning and end.

 # Boolean operations